Pleiades777/gfort2py/README.md

 Quad's can be set either via a number (5, 5.0) or a string ('5.0').
 The return value will be a bigfloat object.

+This is still partially working, you can not have a quad as a function return value, can not use numbers -1 < x < 1, or use the string version as a function argument.

 ### Accessing common block elements